Bryan Avila

-History
+Early life and education

-Avila was born in Hialeah, Florida.
+Avila was born in Hialeah, Florida to Cuban immigrant parents.
 He graduated from Miami Springs High School in 2002.
-He attended Miami-Dade College, receiving his associates degree in 2004, and graduated from the University of Miami with a bachelor's degree in political science in 2006.
-Avila went on to attend Florida International University, where he graduated with a Master's degree in Criminal Justice as well as a Master of Public Administration degree in 2010.
-In 2011, Avila was appointed to serve on the Planning and Zoning Board for the City of Hialeah.
-The following year, he was appointed to the city's Scholarship Board.
-In 2013, Avila was elected as the vice-chairman of the Republican Party of Miami-Dade County and served until his election to the Florida House of Representatives.
-Avila is married to his high school sweetheart, Cindy Gil-Avila.
-In 2015, their daughter, Olivia, was born.
+He attended Miami-Dade College, receiving his associate's degree in 2004, and graduated from the University of Miami with a bachelor's degree in political science in 2006.
+Avila went on to attend Florida International University, where he graduated with a master's degree in criminal justice and Master of Public Administration degree in 2010.